WebOfTrustInfo/code-of-conduct/paper_development_process.md

 4. Throughout the rest of the workshop, teams develop their topics under the proposer&#39;s leadership and collaborate on an initial draft.
 5. Most teams use Google docs or something similar for real-time collaboration

-## Next steps (towards the end of RWoT)
+## Planning next steps

 Towards the end of RWoT, the team reports the status of the draft and plans for completing the paper.
-Specifically, team reports:
+Specifically, team reports the following:

 1. Lead author for post-event coordination
     - The lead author is the person who will drive this process (for the group) after the event.
     - The lead author is has final editorial decision making authority over the paper.